I'm Good at Being Bad: Background and composition

 "I'm Good at Being Bad" is an R&B song containing a rap verse.
 The song's original title was "Bitch Like Me" (a phrase also in the lyrics), which was described to "crank up the raunch level".
 The lyrics refer graphically to "Ten-inch or bigger / A lick-it-from-the-back-type nigga[sic]."

 It was recorded at Flyte Tyme Studios in Edina, Minnesota, with producers Jimmy Jam and Terry Lewis in 1998.
 While writing the song, member Tionne "T-Boz" Watkins was inspired by grunge band Nirvana's use of loud and soft dynamic shifts in their discography, which she wanted the group to incorporate.

 Jimmy Jam encouraged Watkins to hum the melody while playing the beat in the recording booth, which was different from her routine of listening to the beat and writing out the lyrics.
 Watkins admitted that the technique influenced her as a songwriter.
 She also attempted to convince Lisa "Left-Eye" Lopes to rap the pre-chorus herself, but Lopes insisted that Watkins' thicker voice was better suited for the track.

-The original album version samples the Donna Summer song "Love to Love You Baby".
-Later pressings of the album removed the sample, shortening the song's length by a minute.
+The original album version interpolates the Donna Summer song "Love to Love You Baby".
+Later pressings of the explicit version of album removed the interpolation, shortening the song's length by a minute, though the interpolation remained on the edited versions of the album.
 The song also used a sample by American funk band War's 1972 song "Slippin' Into Darkness".
 Lopes' rap verse was included in the uncut version of the "Unpretty" music video.